hu4i/learn_rust/questions.md

   - [Pattern mathing](#pattern-mathing)
     - [[x] Pattern matching in function parameters](#x-pattern-matching-in-function-parameters)
   - [Lifetimes](#lifetimes)
+    - [[x] How to understand the limitations of the lifetime in this situation?](#x-how-to-understand-the-limitations-of-the-lifetime-in-this-situation)
   - [Scope](#scope)
     - [[x] Why method `next` in impl for `Iterator` is not public?](#x-why-method-next-in-impl-for-iterator-is-not-public)
   - [Type](#type)